 Resolution: 1080p vs 4k

-Match the resolution to the resolution of the device that you are using to generate the images.
+Match the resolution to the resolution of the device you use to generate the images.
 The projector cannot enhance the resolution of an image that is fed in a lower quality.
-But, if you plan to use your projector for media too, it’s best to opt for the highest resolution possible.
+But, if you plan to use your projector for media too, opting for the highest resolution possible is best.
 This will get you the best image possible for movies and gaming.

 4k is currently the highest resolution available for consumer market projectors.
 Of course, buying the best will also increase the cost of a golf simulator.